-The idea of working during your freshman year in college is good.
+The idea of having work in freshman year of college is good.
 However, it can be disastrous for some students.

 I worked for a while during my freshman year of college but life happened and I dropped out.
 There are more details to my story, which I don’t have time to share in this article.